marshmallow-code/flask-marshmallow/CONTRIBUTING.rst

 Documentation
 *************

 Contributions to the documentation are welcome.
-Documentation is written in `reStructured Text`_ (rST).
+Documentation is written in `reStructuredText`_ (rST).
 A quick rST reference can be found `here <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.
 Builds are powered by Sphinx_.

 To build the docs in "watch" mode: ::